pydio/pydio-doc-developer-guide/1_clients_sdks/3_cells_sdk_for_java.md

 ## Remote server

 A remote server is completely defined by a ServerURL.
-It wraps the validated URL of a remote server and is also in charge of managing TLS, it holds:

-- a skipVerify flag to violently skip all TLS layers
+It wraps the validated URL of a remote server and is also in charge of managing TLS.
+Typically, it holds a skipVerify flag to skip all TLS layers, that is useful if you are using a sel-signed certificate.
-- [TODO] a reference to untrusted certificates that have been explicitly accepted by the caller

 A successfull call to the `ServerURL.ping()` method insure we perform HTTP requests to this address, with no SSL issue and have a valid ServerURL.